rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 Alternatively, we call cases 1 and 2, where the program is created from source, on-line compilation, because the compiler is called during the run time of your application.
-We call cases 3 and 4, where the program is created from binary, off-line compilation, because the compiler is called as part of the build of the application and not during the run time of the application.
+We call cases 3 and 4, where the program is created from binary, offline compilation, because the compiler is called as part of the build of the application and not during the run time of the application.
 Clearly on-line compilation will entail some run time delay as the compilation process completes, but it does provide for portability of the application, because the on-line compile is encapsulated in the OpenCL program build step and therefore the application can run on any OpenCL platform.
-Conversely, off-line compilation will eliminate the run time delay of compilation and will also provide IP protection since the source for the OpenCL C programs will not need to be delivered as part of a running application.
+Conversely, offline compilation will eliminate the run time delay of compilation and will also provide IP protection since the source for the OpenCL C programs will not need to be delivered as part of a running application.
 When creating programs from